matthoffman/solr-clojure-sample/README.md

 ===================

 This project uses [flux](https://github.com/mwmitchell/flux), Matt Mitchell's Solr client for Clojure.
-There are a few Solr clients in the Clojure world -- [Icarus](https://github.com/mattdeboard/Icarus), [Clojure-Solr](https://github.com/mikejs/clojure-solr), and [Solrclj](https://github.com/mlehman/solrclj) -- but Flux is the most recent and the only one that supports Solr 4.x out of the box.
+There are a few Solr clients in the Clojure world -- [Icarus](https://github.com/mattdeboard/Icarus), [Clojure-Solr](https://github.com/mikejs/clojure-solr), and [Solrclj](https://github.com/mlehman/solrclj) -- but Flux is the most recent and the only one that supports Solr 4.x out of the box (and 5.x, on a branch).

 It's designed as a quick way to get started, especially if you use IntelliJ IDEA and the [Cursive Clojure](http://cursiveclojure.com) plugin.